Art

 Both lenses have their own specific uses and purposes in mind when created.

-The prime lens was made as to a super sharp lens at the expense of its price, weight, versatility, and simplicity.
+The prime lens was made as a super sharp lens at the expense of its price, weight, versatility, and simplicity.

 In comparison, bringing a high-end zoom lens is like bringing multiple prime lenses since you can just change the focal length in a heartbeat.

 The main advantage that a zoom lens has is its ability to change focal length without changing lenses.
-If you use a prime lens, you become subject to constant lens changing while also carrying your multiple prime lenses with you.
+If you use a prime lens, you become subject to constant lens changes while also carrying your multiple prime lenses with you.

 Since you can just use one zoom lens in multiple situations, you can travel lighter.
-Traveling light is a blessing for photographers that are going on a trip, especially if you are in a run-n’ gun situation.
+Traveling light is a blessing for photographers that are going on a trip, especially if they are in a run-n’ gun situation.

 But there are also disadvantages that should be taken into consideration.